ynput/ayon-documentation/website/docs/dev_event_system.md

         # Enroll to the event
         # Pass an additional filter to only receive events where the folder status is "Approved".
+        # For more information on filtering, see /api/query documentation

         req = {
             "sourceTopic": "entity.folder.status_changed",